Tyfox1206/kickstarter-analysis/README.md

 - What are some limitations of this dataset?

 - What are some other possible tables and/or graphs that we could create?
+  * We could create a pie chart to show what percentage of successful campaigns where theater campaigns.
+Furthermore we could make a pie chart for the subcategories in the theater parent category to see what types of theater campaigns succeed the most.